-- Drink enough fluids to keep your urine pale yellow. - If you have diabetes, keep good control of your blood sugar level.
-Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help with muscle weakness, get regular exercise, with your doctor's approval.
+- Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you have diabetes, keep good control of your blood sugar level.
+Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help with muscle weakness, get regular exercise.
 If you feel too tired to exercise vigorously, try taking a short walk.

-Food and Medicine Interactions
+Food and Drug Interactions

-• This medicine may interact with grapefruit and grapefruit juice.
-Talk to your doctor as this could make side effects worse.

-- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with prednisone.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - There are known interactions of prednisone with other medicines and products like aspirin, ibuprofen, and other nonsteroidal anti-inflammatory agents.
-Ask your doctor what over-the-counter (OTC) medicines you can take for fever, headache and muscle and joint pain. - There are known interactions of prednisone with blood thinning medicine such as warfarin.
-Ask your doctor what precautions you should take. - This medicine may interact with St. John's Wort and may lower the levels of the medicine in your body, which can make it less effective.
+- This drug may interact with grapefruit and grapefruit juice.
+Talk to your doctor as this could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known drug interactions with prednisone.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.